 Tax rebates will be provided in the designated District subject to all Criteria for Determination of Eligibility (see Section: 8 & 9) being met and an application being filed.
-A summary of the tax rebated by property type is listed in the below table.
+A summary of the tax rebated by property type is listed below in Table 1.